Purgatorio: The Late-Repentant

 and then, as nuptial ring, his gem, knows that".

 Also in this category is the troubadour Sordello who, like Virgil, is from Mantua.
 When Sordello discovers the great poet's identity, he bows down to him in honour.
 This helps keep Virgil in the foreground of the poem, since (as a resident of Limbo) Virgil is less qualified as a guide here than he was in Hell.
 As a resident of Purgatory, Sordello is able to explain the Rule of the Mountain: that after sunset souls are incapable of climbing any further.
 Allegorically, the sun represents God, meaning that progress in the penitent Christian life can only be made through Divine Grace.
 Virgil's conversation with Sordello ends as the sun is moving downward, that is, after 3 PM (Cantos VI to VII).

-It is sunset, so Dante and his companions stop for the night in the beautiful Valley of the Princes where they meet persons whose preoccupation with public and private duties hampered their spiritual progress, particularly deceased monarchs such as Rudolph, Ottokar, Philip the Bold, and Henry III (Cantos VII and VIII).
+It is sunset, so Dante and his companions stop for the night in the Valley of the Princes where they meet persons whose preoccupation with public and private duties hampered their spiritual progress, particularly deceased monarchs such as Rudolph, Ottokar, Philip the Bold, and Henry III (Cantos VII and VIII).
 John Ciardi writes that these Negligent Rulers are "elevated above their negligent subjects because their special duties made it difficult for them to think about the welfare of their own souls".
 Dante also speaks with the souls of contemporary Italian statesmen Currado Malaspina and Nino Visconti, the latter being a personal friend whom Dante rejoices at not having found among the damned.

 As night approaches, the souls sing the Compline hymns Salve Regina and Te lucis ante terminum.
-Dante's beautiful description of evening in this valley was the inspiration for a similar passage in Byron's Don Juan:
+Dante's description of evening in this valley was the inspiration for a similar passage in Byron's Don Juan: